-Marketing sophomore and RA McKay Stevens created and posted a series of graphics on her social media Sunday which laid out LSU Residential Life’s plans to reopen on-campus housing at full capacity in the fall.
+Marketing senior and RA McKay Stevens created and posted a series of graphics on her social media Sunday which laid out LSU Residential Life’s plans to reopen on-campus housing at full capacity in the fall.
 The post highlighted the requirement that LSU freshmen live on campus and the current cancellation fee of $500.

 When Leila Purnell decided to renew her lease at Nicholson Gateway for this upcoming school year, it was mostly out of convenience — on-campus…

 “The purpose of creating and sharing the graphics was to highlight the unfair and unjust consequences that residents may soon be faced with in a way that could be simplified and understood,” Stevens said.

 The post included a graphic titled “What We Demand,” which listed two changes that Stevens and her colleagues hoped would change about the housing contract and requirement.

 The first demand was that all first-year students should be exempt from the requirement of on-campus housing this academic year, if they choose, for their comfort and health.
 The second demand was that the cancellation fee be waived for this year to ensure that students are financially protected in the event of an outbreak in the residence halls.

 “We’re advocating for the financial protection of students to be explicitly stated within this year’s housing contract,” Stevens said.
 “We’re additionally advocating for the removal of the housing obligation for first-year students entirely.
 We would additionally like to remove all cancellation fees and application processes associated with choosing not to live on campus.”

 LSU Residential Life charged early move-out fees to students who left their on-campus housing due to COVID-19.